yuyichao/explore/julia/new_gc/bit_swap.md

     only set to a fake value to avoid triggering the same write barrier multiple times).

-* mark: mark global roots + remset1
+* mark1: mark global roots + remset1

     This can possibly be skipped if the user explicitly asked for a full collection.
 If we decide to skip this in such cases, the mark2 phase